Types of route

 Field

-The shortest way to your destination on all roads
+Shortest way to destination on side roads

 TRAFFIC